Skip to main content

 Lean manufacturing and Just-in-Time

-Lean Manufacturing and Just-in-Time (JIT) are two closely related philosophies that focus on maximizing efficiency and reducing waste in the manufacturing process.
+Lean Manufacturing and Just-in-Time (JIT) are two closely related philosophies that focus on maximizing production efficiency and reducing manufacturing waste.
 Both are integral to continuous improvement and share the ultimate goal of making operations more responsive and cost-effective.

 Lean manufacturing focuses on eliminating waste – defined as any number of things that don’t add value to the customer and often referred to as the 8 wastes of Lean.
 Lean methodology achieves this by streamlining production processes, reducing cycle times, improving product quality, etc. It emphasizes understanding customer value, aligning processes to deliver that value, and continually improving these processes based on customer feedback and empirical data.
 Techniques such as value stream mapping, continuous flow, and employee empowerment are fundamental to Lean, each contributing to the reduction of waste arising from overproduction, defects, unnecessary transport, etc.